rubienr/wacom/readme.md

 ✓ simple to use \
 ✓ fast to apply once configuration is created \
 ✓ sophisticated configuration possible \
-✗ no GUI, only CLI
+✗ no GUI, ✓ CLI only

 ## Limitations